agaffar74/Coding-Quiz/README.md

         * Local Storage set and get
 * Also included
     * Timer-set time limit
-    * 5 JavaScript multiple choice questions
+    * 7 JavaScript multiple choice questions
     * Checking the answer and showing the correct answer
     * Local record-save user's initial and score to local
     * Highscore-check board

+## Code-Snippet
+Javascript

+Function to countdown time

+Function to start the quiz

+Function to set the scoreboard

+Function to sort the scoreboard list from highest to lowest

-# Deployment
+## Deployment
 * Application GitHub URL submitted.
 GitHub repository contains all files including application codes.

     * The site is live at [GitHub:] (https://github.com/agaffar74/Coding-Quiz)